anthonyallams/Javascript-Projects/domArrayMethods/README.md

     5. Use filter method to show Millionaires
     6. Use Sort method to sort individuals based on their networth
     7. Use reduce to calculate the Total networth
+    8. Create the landing page using HTML and CSS